derco0n/UltrastarSongs/contributing.md

 ## Guidlines
 - Have Fun.
 - Please don't submit any sound or videofile, as they might need a licence.
-We wan't to avoid legal issues.
+We want to avoid legal issues.
 - Please submit your songs in the same structre as seen here
 	- Folder: Artist - Song -> A folder of a finished song
 		- Artist - Songname.txt -> The songfile for Ultrastar